 Alabama Kayaking Education Laws

-All persons who operate a motorized boat on Alabama waters need to obtain an Alabama Boaters Safety Certification.
+All persons who operate a motorized boat on Alabama waters must obtain an Alabama Boaters Safety Certification.
 So if you plan to mount a trolling motor on your kayak or canoe, the following boating education requirements will apply to you.

 - Anyone between the ages of 12 and 13 years can operate a motorized vessel after passing the boater safety certification, but only under the direct supervision of a person who is 21 years of age or older and who also holds an Alabama boater safety certification.